-Businesses are advised to slash their written web content to the bare minimum, for example, so that it's easy to read on mobile devices like tablets and cellphones.
+Imaginatrix is advising clients to slash their written web content to the bare minimum, for example, so that it's easy to read on mobile devices like tablets and cellphones.
 This will mean mobile web surfers are not lost as they shut down and exit content-heavy pages that appear overwhelming.

-"Google has moved faster than anyone expected to implement its mobile-friendly policies but this means plenty opportunities for SMEs and other nimble firms able to quickly get their mobile-first house in order," concluded Laws.
+"Google has moved faster than anyone expected to implement its mobile-friendly policies but this means plenty opportunities for SMEs and other nimble firms able to quickly get their mobile-first house in order," concludes Laws.